 “Attack of the Moon Monkeys” is fucking terrible, and I’m a terrible writer.
 My dream to be the premier author of lunar-based simian fiction was just a pipe dream.
 Who was I kidding?

 If you’re a writer, then I’d put money on the fact that you’ve dealt with depression at some point in your life.
 Rejection can trigger depression like nobody’s business, especially if you haven’t sold a piece yet or if a particular piece you like gets rejected a bunch of times.
 Again, I think this a pretty natural way to feel, and for me, the best way to get over it is to commiserate with my writer pals, read good reviews of my work, and maybe, you know, write an entire blog about rejection.

 You know, now that I look at it again, “Attack of the Moon Monkeys” is actually pretty fucking rad.
-My alpha readers loved it, right?
+My beta readers loved it, right?
 Hey, looks like All About Apes is open for submissions again . . .

-Yep, like all things, this too shall pass.
+Yep, like most things, this too shall pass.
 After the sting of rejection fades, and you look at the story again, more often than not, you’ll see what needs fixing.
-Or, maybe it’s fine as is, and you just need to find the right market for it.
+Or maybe it’s fine as is, and you just need to find the right market for it.
 If it’s a good story, it will find a home eventually.
 That said, sometimes the acceptance stage of rejection is the realization that the story or even your writing needs more work, and that’s okay too.
 The point is to take the whole rejection thing in stride, keep working on your craft, and to realize you are absolutely not alone when it comes to getting kicked in the skull by the ol’ rejection roundhouse.